seborama/fuego/README.md

 Go channels support buffering that affects the behaviour when combining channels in a pipeline.

-When a consumer Stream's channel buffer is full, the producer will not be able to send more data through to it.
+When the buffer of a Stream's channel of a consumer  is full, the producer will not be able to send more data through to it.
 This protects downstream operations from overloading.

 Presently, a Go channel cannot dynamically change its buffer size.
 This prevents from adapting the stream flexibly.
 Constructs that use 'select' on channels on the producer side can offer opportunities for mitigation.